videomi/shotcut_web/download.md

 {:.withborders}

 {:.mac}
+**Important**: If you have a Mac that is over 10 years old you might experience a video preview color problem due to our migration to [Apple Metal](https://developer.apple.com/metal/).
+In that case, use [version 22.12.21](https://sourceforge.net/projects/shotcut/files/v22.12.21/shotcut-macos-221221.dmg/download).

+{:.mac}
-An [unsigned app bundle is available](https://sourceforge.net/projects/shotcut/files/v24.01.28/shotcut-macos-unsigned-240128.dmg/download) so that you can modify the build per the Free Software license agreement.
+An [unsigned app bundle is available](https://sourceforge.net/projects/shotcut/files/v24.02.29/shotcut-macos-unsigned-240229.dmg/download) so that you can modify the build per the Free Software license agreement.

 ---